MLS A to Z at the U

 • FINANCIAL AID

 Please be advised that Student Accounts will start processing refunds during the first two weeks of classes.
-This means you will need to plan to pay for your setup expenses (books, rent/security deposit, etc.) out of pocket.
+This means you will need to plan to pay for your setup expenses (books, etc.) out of pocket.
 Please budget accordingly.

 Contact Anne Cruz-Alvarez in the Office of Admissions if you have any questions.